unicode-org/icu4x-docs/src/content/docs/1_5/quickstart.md

 `ICU4X` by default contains data for a a wide range of CLDR locales[^1], meaning that for most languages, the constructors can be considered infallible and you can `expect` or `unwrap` them, as we did above.

 However, shipping the library with all locales will have a size impact on your binary.
 It also requires you to update your binary whenever CLDR data changes, which happens twice a year.
-To learn how to solve these problems, see our [Data management](/icu4x-docs/1_5/tutorials/data-management) tutorial.
+To learn how to solve these problems, see our [data management](/icu4x-docs/1_5/tutorials/data-management) tutorial.

 [^1]: All locales with coverage level `basic`, `moderate`, or `modern` in [`CLDR`](https://github.com/unicode-org/cldr-json/blob/main/cldr-json/cldr-core/coverageLevels.json)